rossi23891/frontend/README.md

 # frontend

-IT Girls school projects - my attempts to know javascript
+IT Girls school projects - my attempts to learn javascript